 DoD Directive 1020.1, “Nondiscrimination on the Basis of Handicap in Programs and Activities Assisted or Conducted by the Department of Defense,” Mar.
 31, 1982 certified as current Nov.
 21, 2003

-This directive prohibits discrimination based on disability in programs and activities receiving federal financial assistance disbursed by the DoD and in programs and activities conducted by the DoD.
+This directive prohibits discrimination based on disability in programs and activities receiving federal financial assistance disbursed by the DOD and in programs and activities conducted by the DOD.

-DoD Instruction 1000.13, “Identification Cards for Members of the Uniformed Services, Their Dependents and Other Eligible Individuals,”
+DoD Instruction 1000.13, “Identification Cards for Members of the Uniformed Services, Their Dependents and Other Eligible Individuals,” Jan 23, 2014

 This instruction establishes policy, responsibilities and procedures for issuing ID cards to members of the uniformed services.
 Children who become incapacitated prior to the age of 21 (or between 21 and 23 if enrolled as a full-time student) and are incapable of self-support, remain entitled to benefits and privileges authorized by the uniformed services if medical sufficiency is met and the sponsor is providing more than 50 percent of their support.